dsccommunity/DscWorkshop/Exercises/Task3/Exercise2.md

 3. The next menu lets you 'Select a source'.
 Please select 'Azure Repos Git'.
 The required information will be added automatically.
 Please switch the 'Default branch for manual and scheduled builds' to 'dev' and press the 'Continue' button.

-4. On the "Select a template" page, select the "Empty job" right on the very top of the page.
+4. On the "Select a template" page, select the "Empty pipeline" which is on the very bottom the last time this documentation was updated.

 You have created an empty pipeline now.
 The next tasks will give the pipeline some work to do.

 Our build process can run on the hosted agent.
 A build agent is just a small service/daemon running on a VM that is capable of executing scripts and so on.
+A new VM is deployed every time you start a build and destroyed once the build is finished.

 On premises, you might want to select a dedicated agent pool for DSC configuration compilation jobs for example.